chryswoods/siremol.org/tutorials/somd/Hydration_free_energy/Equilibration.md

 cp FESetup/_perturbations/sire/benzol~o-xylene/_complexes/solvated.*  Equilibration/complex/
 ```

 Let's run the equilibration for the ligand first.
-Grab the [nvt](Data/nvt) and [npt](Data/npt) file and the quick [script](Data/script) that will let you run this in one go.
+Grab the [nvt](Data/nvt) and [npt](Data/npt) config files and the quick [script](Data/script) that will let you run this in one go.
 Place a copy of each these files in both the `Equilibration/ligand` and `Equilibration/complex` directory.

 ```